Global Traffic Manager provides a tiered load balancing system

 When Global Traffic Manager selects a virtual server, it chooses the server

 with the best overall score.
-In the event that one or more resources has an identical score based on the Quality of Service criteria, Global Traffic Manager load balances connections between those resources using the Round Robin mode.
-If the system cannot determine a Quality of Service score, it load balances connections across all pool members using the Round Robin mode, as well.
+In the event that more than one resource has an identical score based on the QoS criteria, Global Traffic Manager load balances connections between those resources using the Round Robin mode.
+If the system cannot determine a QoS score, it load balances connections across all pool members using the Round Robin mode, as well.

 The Virtual Server Score mode instructs Global Traffic Manager to assign